JoshDoody/fsn/_book_excerpts/promotion/will-i-get-a-raise-with-my-promotion.md

 layout: book_page
 title: “Will I get a raise with my promotion?”
 subhead: Most promotions come with a standard raise
-excerpt: If you just want a title change, then a raise might be the icing on top.
+description: If you just want a title change, then a raise might be the icing on top.
 But if you want a big raise with your promotion, you may need to specifically pursue it.
 context: promotion
 last_modified_at: 2016-06-23
 book_section: 11